Starring: Tom Hanks, Matthew Rhys, Chris Cooper

 when the film comes to Vogel’s interviews with Rogers, leading to the pause that started this review, the words shared between them sparkle and then drift

-puppets is often creepy, but there’s never a suggestion of danger in his
+puppets might seem slightly off-kilter, but there’s never a suggestion of danger in his

 presence.
 There’s only one hint of an insult as Vogel asserts that ‘Mr Rogers’